- As low as $268/Night

 About the Area

-Arcadian Shores, a neighborhood in Myrtle Beach, is home to this condo.
+Located on the beach, this condo is in Arcadian Shores, a neighborhood in Myrtle Beach.
 Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
-Family Kingdom Amusement Park and Treasure Island Mini Golf are also worth visiting.
+Family Kingdom Amusement Park and Alligator Adventure are also worth visiting.

 Special Instructions